 Some of the most well-known spots are listed below for more see Fatbirder:

 Abuko Nature Reserve is a managed reserve of remnant rain forest around a small pond that has good water levels all year.
 There are a number of public hides, and for the more serious, a small hide overlooking its own small waterhole near the animal sanctuary in the centre of the reserve can be rented by the day for a small fee.
 (Book in advance at the main entrance.
 It will take two persons comfortably and three at a pinch.)
 The bird list of about 200 includes Eagle Owl, Night Heron, Giant Kingfisher and most of the other kingfishers, Violet and Green Turaco and Paradise Flycatcher.
 A delightful spot very rewarding first thing in the morning when the gates first open (8 am) and again in the late morning after the groups have departed.

 Bund Road is a brackish wet area on one side of the road, sea mudflats on the other side, just outside Banjul.
 Shags, Pelicans, Herons, Egrets, Kingfishers, Waders, Terns, Gulls, occasional stork and ibis and doves on the roadside wires.
 Crested Lark, Marsh Harrier… etc. (NB The Bund road should not be birded alone as it is close to an undesirable area of Banjul)

 Kotu Bridge, Kotu Ponds and the Golf Course are all situated in the area around Kombo Beach/Badala Beach Hotels.
-Kotu Bridge and Ponds good for thick-knees, hammerkop, waders, herons, egrets pied kingfisher.
+Kotu Bridge and Ponds are good for thick-knees, hammerkop, waders, herons, egrets and pied kingfisher.
 Kotu Ponds (Honey Farm) additionally often has ducks and little grebe.
-Golf course often has Black Headed Plover, Wood Hoopoe, small raptors, scops owl… etc.
+The golf course often has Black Headed Plover, Wood Hoopoe, small raptors, scops owl… etc.